outlier-collective/aws-app-sync/README.md

 # Serverless AppSync Component

-A full featured [Serverless Component](https://github.com/serverless/components) that instantly provisions an AppSync API on AWS.
+The AppSync [Serverless Component](https://github.com/serverless/components) allows you to easily and quickly deploy GraphQL APIs on AWS, and integrate them with AWS Lambda, DynamoDB & others.
+It supports all AWS AppSync features, while offering sane defaults that makes working with AppSync a lot easier without compromising on flexibility.

 ## Features